Denver7 | Weather

 Broncos game day forecast

-Denver7 meteorologist Stacey Donaldson said you'll want to be layered up and prepared if you're headed to Empower Field at Mile High to watch the Broncos take on the Patriots Sunday.
+Denver7 meteorologist Danielle Grant said along with layering up for the really cold temps, if you're headed to Empower Field at Mile High to watch the Broncos take on the Patriots Sunday, you'll also want to prepare for light snow.

 DENVER WEATHER LINKS: Hourly forecast | Radars | Traffic | Weather Page | 24/7 Weather Stream